sweet-overflow/javascript-review/README.md

 # javascript-review

 ## Summary
-Sample JavaScript project illustrating the use the following concepts:
+Sample JavaScript project illustrating the use of the following concepts:
 - Variables
 - Classes
 - Functions